Everything You Need to Know About Creating Rewards on Patreon

 - Access to your patron-only feed

 We recommend this as the base for all of your rewards on Patreon, as it requires no work on your part to fulfill.
-When a patron signs up to pledge to you, they are immediately given access to your patron-only feed and any content you have previously shared with their pledge tier.
+When a patron signs up as your patron, they are immediately given access to your patron-only feed and any content you have previously shared with their reward tier.

 - Photos and/or videos of your process